 Perhaps people need their myths about the "bad guys" in order to objectify their primal fears outside of themselves where they can "deal" with them.
 But let us not fool ourselves that a black-hats-white-hats mentality is good for you, or that such a value system has any real weight.
-Ancient historians such as Tacitus and had no difficulty in grasping this.
+Ancient historians such as Tacitus had no difficulty in grasping this.
 They knew perfectly well that history may be an argument without end, but it should nonetheless advance towards at least an approximation of the truth by sifting and assessing conflicting evidence.

-Some modern historians are culturally infantile by comparison with historians of the Heroic Age - which also happens to be the cradle of democracy and of classical tragedy.
-Works of modern history are frequently so tainted and ideologically loaded as to be worthless.
+Some modern historians are culturally infantile by comparison with historians of the Heroic Age.
+Works of modern history are frequently so tainted and ideologically loaded as to be Prologue: 1898 - 1939 worthless.
 If the past is a foreign country, then some latter-day historians have not even ventured beyond their front door.
 They overstate official versions of the past by advancing them for political reasons and purposes, repeating claims they cannot substantiate, and mining resources to find evidence bolstering their arguments while ignoring counter-evidence.
+Such methods encourage the abuse of history in constructing "national identities", and they propagate a view that history must be told on the basis of official documents or not be told at all.

-This much is clear from facile versions of wartime events of the 20th Century and beyond, as popularised in orthodox history books that perpetuate the worst aspects of nationalistic and ideological conflict: dehumanising the Other through stereotype.
+This much is clear from facile versions of wartime events of the 20th Century and beyond, which perpetuate the worst aspects of nationalistic and ideological conflict: dehumanising the Other through stereotype.

-This peculiar way of thinking - which is also the body politic of the military-industrial complex - provides an ideal breeding ground for the unscrupulous exploitation of collective states of mind, and favours the covert achievement of political objectives through the subversion of democracy.
-It is directed towards enemy, friendly and neutral audiences alike; and it is a vast, grey, almost boundless area in which empirical fact and standards of honour simply do not apply.
+That peculiar way of thinking - which is also the body politic of the military-industrial complex - provides an ideal breeding ground for the unscrupulous exploitation of collective states of mind, while favouring the covert achievement of political objectives through the subversion of democracy.
+It is directed towards enemy, friendly and neutral audiences alike; and it is a vast, grey, almost boundless area in which standards of decency do not apply.
 Above all, it typifies a two-tier system of governance: the subversion of truth on one tier while the other preserves its outward form.
 The first tier is usually the decisive one.

 It was, for instance, a comparatively small covert operation carried out one dark night in 1939 that precipitated the most calamitous episode in the history of the world.
 Nazi SS troopers disguised in Polish army uniforms faked an attack on the radio broadcasting station at Gleiwitz in Upper Silesia on the German side of the border with Poland.
 They seized the radio station, announced in Polish that "Poles" were attacking, transmitted a short inflammatory speech in Polish, fired some shots, dumped a few bodies of Polish prisoners dressed in Polish uniforms, and then left before the night was out.
 The world awakened a few hours later to the astonishing news that the Polish Army had launched an unprovoked attack on the Third Reich.
 It served as Hitler's justification for the mobilisation of German aggression and the invasion of Poland that followed, sparking off World War II.11

-By the time the slaughter of World War II ended, an estimated 50 million people would have been shot, bombed, drowned, frozen or starved to death.12 Clearly, disinformation or subversive propaganda can achieve large results with disproportionately small effort.
+By the time the slaughter of World War II ended, an estimated 50 million people would have been shot, bombed, drowned, frozen or starved to death.
+12 Clearly, disinformation or subversive propaganda can achieve large results with disproportionately small effort.